pinterb/dockerfiles/phusion/base/README.md

 # pinterb/phusion-base

-A base docker image based on phusion/baseimage.
+A docker image based on phusion/baseimage.
 Currently this is an Ubuntu 14.04 image.

 Features include:
 - some handy packages installed